Kukulu Ola: Living Hawaiian Culture Program

 Founded on the value of ma ka hana ka ike (in working one learns), the Kukulu Ola program is partnering with awardees who enhance, strengthen and perpetuate the Hawaiian culture.

-Each year, the HTA selects via requests for proposals (RFP), a small group of organizations that will receive funding through its Kukulu Ola program.
+HTA selects via requests for proposals (RFP), a group of organizations that will receive funding through its Kukulu Ola program.
 The program awards funds up to $100,000 to community-based non-profits statewide.

-The programs were chosen by the HTA and its Hawaiian Cultural Advisory Committee on criteria designed to address the goal and objectives identified in the 2016 HTA Strategic Plan.
-The objectives include: strengthening the relationship between the visitor industry and the Hawaiian community; nurturing the Hawaiian culture by supporting Hawaiian programs and cultural practitioners, craftsmen, musicians, and other artists that preserve and perpetuate the Hawaiian culture.
+The programs were chosen by the HTA and its Hawaiian Cultural Advisory Committee on criteria designed to address the goal and guiding principles identified in the 2020-2025 HTA Strategic Plan.
+The goal: Support Native Hawaiian Culture & Community.
+Hooulu (grow) the uniqueness and integrity of the Native Hawaiian culture and community through genuine experiences for both visitors and residents.
+The guiding principles include: Strengthen the relationship between the visitor industry and the Hawaiian community. • Strive to nurture the Hawaiian culture by creating visitor experiences, activities, and marketing programs that are respectful and accurate. • Support Hawaiian programs and cultural practitioners, craftsmen, musicians, linguists, and other artists to help preserve and perpetuate Hawaiian culture.

-See a complete list of 2019 Kukulu Ola: Living Hawaiian Culture Program Awardees below.
+See below for a complete list of 2020 Kukulu Ola: Living Hawaiian Culture Program Awardees below.

 For more information about this initiative, contact Kalani Kaanaana at (808) 973-2281 or via email [email protected]